 Nutrition is another key part of our detox process.
 We aim to replenish essential nutrients that are often lacking due to substance use.
 We offer nutritious, healthy food like fruit and vegetable juices, superfood smoothies, and whole food plant-rich foods.

-What Are the Next Steps After the Detox Process?
+What Are the Next Steps and Care After the Detox Process?

 Detoxification is only the first part of the journey to long-term recovery.
 We believe that additional outpatient and inpatient programming is critical to maintaining sobriety.
 Before departing from our facility, our team will work with every patient to ensure they have a solid aftercare plan for continuing treatment.